mribrgr/StuRa-Mitgliederdatenbank/docs/_sources/code/tests.rst.txt

 Tests
 -----

 This section contains the description of the functional UI test created with the selenium testframework.
+The Pagination and the Module historie are passively testet in the other Tests.

 Sources
 ~~~~~~~